scottie-l/reading-notes/reading-notes-201/class-08.md

 <b>Ch.15 "Layouts" review

 float= used to place boxes next to each other.
-When element floated, it can affect where following elelments sit.
+When element floated, it can affect where following elements sit.

 clear= no element can touch the right or left side of boxes.
 Has following values: